DTS-STN/babel-main/dev-ops.md

   - Tag: latest
 - Review and Create

 Now we just need to set up the config settings.
 We did not commit the appSettings.Production.json file to source control, so instead we are going to inject environment variables through Azure.
-Navigate to your newly created app service, find the configurations, and set the appropriate config variables.
+Navigate to your newly created app service, find the configurations (usually in Startup.cs), and set the appropriate config variables.
 Saving this will restart the application.